Realtimeless785/Puyo-Pop-Fever-Re-Chained-J2ME/README.md

 * **QWERTY** keyboard support, and
 * **Major** bug fixes.

-However, the FULL version only works with higher-end J2ME-enabled phones with more than `8MB` of maximum heap size limit (e.g. Nokia S40v6 with 1GHz CPU, Nokia/SE Symbian, Sony Ericsson, Samsung, LG, Motorola) and most J2ME emulators (e.g FreeJ2ME/ J2ME Loader / JL-Mod, KEmulator Lite 0.9.3 / 0.9.7 / 0.9.8 / 1.0.3 / nnmod).
-This version is NOT compatible with lower-end Samsung, LG, Motorola, Nokia S40v3/v4/v5/v6, and other phones with less than 8MB of maximum heap size limit.
+However, the FULL version is only designed for higher-end J2ME-enabled phones with more than `8MB` of maximum heap size limit (e.g. Nokia/SE Symbian, Sony Ericsson A100/A200-platform, Samsung, Non-Infineon-based LG phones, Motorola MotoMAGX-platform) and most J2ME emulators (e.g FreeJ2ME / J2ME Loader / JL-Mod, KEmulator Lite 0.9.3 / 0.9.7 / 0.9.8 / 1.0.3 / nnmod).
+This version does NOT compatible with lower-end Samsung, Infineon-based LG phones, Motorola, Nokia S40v3/v4/v5/v6, and other phones with less than 8MB of maximum heap size limit.

 ![PuyoFever_ReChained_LITE_Ver_1 50_240x320_Screenshots](https://user-images.githubusercontent.com/117650736/201879385-7613fc36-5c18-46c9-ac9a-bd23361e1a7c.png)

 **The LITE version lacks some features:**
 * No Town Map / Stage Select System,
 * No Sound Effects and Voices,
-* Simplified Menu,
+* Menu has been simplified,
 * Only one Puyo skin available is `Aqua`, and
-* Only one in-game background theme available is `Pink`.
+* in-game background theme available is `Pink`.

 This version supports most lower-end Samsung, LG, Motorola, Nokia S40v3/v4/v5/v6, and other phones with less than `8MB` of maximum heap size limit `(4MB for example)`.